RedHatQE/teflo/docs/developers/architecture.rst

 .. note::

-   Please visit the CONTRIBUTE.rst to understand more about how to create a customized plugin for Teflo
+   Please visit `Developers Guide <./development.html#wip-how-to-write-an-plugin-for-teflo>`__ to understand more about how to create a customized plugin for Teflo

 Plugin model also applies to the other resources within the teflo object.
 Lets look at the action resource.
 Teflo provides a orchestrator interface